bangarangler/theremake/remake-client/src/projects/stockbot.md

 <h2>Whats the holdup?</h2>

 _WORK ~ LIFE_ is the current hang.
 I work like a **crazy** person.
 13 - 16 hour
-days are not uncommon and I've been like that since I can remember. _"Workaholic"_ would be a fair assesment.
+days are not uncommon and I've been like that since I can remember. _"Workaholic"_ would be a fair assessment.
 In the midst of very long workdays; Personal work gets slowed down.

-Reachinng out to all my **developers...** you guys know how it goes ; ) In fairness life at a start up is nuts.
+Reaching out to all my **developers...** you guys know how it goes ; ) In fairness life at a startup is nuts.
 Lost count of the hats that we all wear <span class="emoji">🎩</span>.

 <h3 class:slideInLeft={animations[0].isVis} class="domEle0">Backend</h3>